Moments of the Riemann zeta function on short intervals of the critical line: Upper bounds

-Proposition \ref{prop:union} implies five important corollaries to tackle the maximum of $\zeta$ and of Dirichlet polynomials.
-We first observe that the discretization applies to $\zeta$. \begin{corollary} Let $\theta > - 1$, $\beta \geq 1$ and $\e > 0$ be given.
-Then, for any $A, B > 0$ and all $T \leq t \leq 2T$,
+Proposition~\ref{prop:union} implies five important corollaries to tackle the maximum of $\zeta$ and of Dirichlet polynomials.
+We first observe that the discretization applies to $\zeta$ in Corollary~\ref{cor:discrzeta}.
+This is a consequence of the following approximation.